Reactions to the disappearance of Madeleine McCann: Importance of the coverage

-In his book Spoilt Rotten Theodore Dalrymple analyses critically the media attention and reaction to the disappearance, and specifically how certain elements in the media interpreted the lack of emotion displayed by the girl's parents as evidence of guilt.
+In his book Spoilt Rotten: The Toxic Cult of Sentimentality, Theodore Dalrymple analyses critically the media attention and reaction to the disappearance, and specifically how certain elements in the media interpreted the lack of emotion displayed by the girl's parents as evidence of guilt.

 Objectivity of the coverage

 In an interview published on 1 July Martin Brunt, a Sky News journalist who had covered the case extensively, conceded that the media's handling of the Madeleine McCann disappearance had been flawed.
 "It's the view of a few of us that when we look back over the first two or three weeks of the coverage we were in some ways over-sympathetic.
 We kind of adopted the tone and the language that the family did.
 I think we perhaps lost our objectivity a bit, we became a bit too subjective about the story."

 The British media has been criticised for being heavily critical of the Portuguese police and legal system.
 The Guardian noted that the British media compared the Portuguese procedures with British procedures unfavourably and unfairly.

 Likewise, The Times published an editorial titled "Exactly how guilty are the Portuguese police?" and stated that there had been a rush to judge the Portuguese authorities.

 Matthew Parris, writing for The Times in August, chastised the British and Portuguese media for what he described as "assassination-by-innuendo" of suspect Robert Murat, who those involved closely in the case believed was innocent.
 "For the rest of the world, however, glancing in passing at headlines and skimming news reports over its coffee, the name Murat is now synonymous with 'creepy oddball and obvious suspect'," Parris wrote.
 He concluded, "The whole disgusting business, the whole media-driven infatuation with this little girl and her parents, the whole sick, morbid, sentimental campaign of news generation and news manipulation, has been a disgrace to the British media."

-Peter Horrocks, the head of BBC TV News, denied claims in September 2007 that the BBC was biased in favour of the McCanns.
+Peter Horrocks, the head of BBC News, denied claims in September 2007 that the BBC was biased in favour of the McCanns.
 Some viewers had suggested that the McCanns had been treated in an overly positive light because they were white, middle class doctors.
 Then Horrocks criticised rival broadcasters, saying "I know that many other TV and radio networks have been absolutely extraordinary, always talking about it in terms of sympathy and their [McCanns] feelings."
 Writing in The Guardian, also in September, Marcel Berlins said that the investigation had generated a wave of negative comments in the UK media towards Portuguese society, and the authorities investigating the case, as the result of ignorance of the Portuguese legal system.
 Berlins called it "a touch of arrogant xenophobia".